 By Camilla Seton

-In practical terms the eyebrow has two simple functions including preventing dirt and sweat entering our eyes and portraying our emotions.
+In practical terms the eyebrow has two simple functions: preventing dirt and sweat entering our eyes and portraying our emotions.
 Surely that’s it?
 20 years ago this most certainly was the case.

-However, I ask countless women each day what key feature makes their face stand out, and many now claim it is their eyebrows – not their eyes, mouth or nose.
+However, I ask countless women each day what key feature makes their face stand out.
+Many now claim it is their eyebrows – not their eyes, mouth or nose.
 In fact research suggests that brows are more important than eyes if you want to make a lasting impression.

 To be honest this does not surprise me, and probably not you.
-We have been bombarded, yes quite literally, with articles, photos, videos and social media feeds about brows that we are now a nation obsessed with them.
+We have been bombarded, yes quite literally, with articles, photos, videos and social media feeds about brows.
+We are now a nation obsessed with them.

-Every day we are flooded with images of what we are lead to believe are the perfect brows, whether that be Cara Delavigne’s or Emily Ratajkowski and we soon we think we need that look.
+…we are flooded with images of what we are lead to believe are the perfect brows, whether that be Cara Delavigne’s or Emily Ratajkowski.
+Soon we think we need that look.
 Not taking into account our face shape, skin tone or hair shade – or in fact if we actually need that look.

 We try and achieve this look naturally and if not possible we then start to look for alternative methods such as pencils, tints and indeed permanent makeup.
 Whilst seeking that method, we are still being inundated with celebrity brows via every possible social media feed possible.
 Then of course there are the thousands of products available for our brows, which further feeds our obsession to have perfect brows.